Left for Dead in Malaysia

 Left for Dead in Malaysia is an album by the alternative comedian Neil Hamburger.
-It was released by Drag City in 1999.
+It was recorded at hotels in Kuala Lumpur, Malaysia, and released by Drag City in 1999.

 Critical reception

 The A.V.
 Club wrote: "Like Hamburger's first two albums, Left For Dead mercilessly exposes, exaggerates, and satirizes the unnatural, formalized conventions of stand-up comedy: the forced joviality, the manufactured intimacy, the contrived nature of joke-telling, and the sort of theatrical masochism of an art form that requires its participants to confess their failures as human beings, then derive humor from their own shortcomings."